 - Mentoring program supported by successful school principals

-- Courses taught by experienced school leaders and Cox Business School professors
+- Courses taught by experienced urban school leaders and Simmons and Cox Business School professors.

 - Significant scholarship availability to ensure affordability

 - Development of skills that span across various industries

 - Leadership development from nationally recognized faculty